-GAO: No sign US tracked if its aid was used in Yemen attacks
+GAO: US didn’t track if its aid was used in Yemen attacks

 “However, despite several reports that airstrikes and other attacks by Saudi Arabia and UAE have caused extensive civilian harm in Yemen, DOD has not reported and State could not provide evidence that it investigated any incidents of potential unauthorized use of equipment transferred to Saudi Arabia or UAE,” GAO investigators said.

 In a written response to GAO investigators, State Department comptroller Jeffrey Mounts disputed the GAO’s overall conclusion.
-Mounts wrote that the State Department had provided documentation of government oversight of any U.S. arms’ involvement in attacks that claimed civilian lives or hit civilian infrastructure.
+Mounts wrote that the State Department had provided documentation of government oversight of potential U.S. arms’ involvement in attacks that claimed civilian lives or hit civilian infrastructure.

 GAO investigators said the documents provided by the State Department did not change their conclusion, however.